 Reporting the crime

-If you have been a recent victim of sexual violence or assault, or are feeling unsafe, call 111 and ask for the police.
+If you have been a recent victim of sexual violence, or are feeling unsafe, call 111 and ask for police, or go to your local police station (external link) .

 If the crime happened some time ago, even years ago, you can still report it.
 If you decide to report a crime that happened in the past, call your local police station (external link) and ask to speak to a detective.
-You can take a support person with you when you report a crime.
+You can take a support person with you when you report a crime, regardless of when the crime happened.

 - ask whether you want to talk to a specialist support worker about what happens next (this person will not be from the police).